Skip to main content

 Project

-A project is defined by .clawker.yaml and registered in the project registry (~/.local/share/clawker/registry.yaml).
+A project is defined by .clawker.yaml and registered in the project registry (registry.yaml in the data dir, e.g. ~/.local/share/clawker/registry.yaml).
 Every Clawker command requires project context, resolved via longest-prefix path matching against the registry.
 Configuration precedence (highest to lowest):

 1. CLI flags